murata-wireless/cyw-fmac-fw/README_CLM_BLOB.txt

 Use "murata-master" sub-folder for module-specific CLM_BLOB file (CLM_BLOB filename includes Murata module designation).
 Note that the FMAC driver loads a specific NVRAM filename when coming up: "cyfmac"+<CYW number>+<-sdio or -pcie>+".clm_blob" This means that for any Murata modules which share the same chipset, we can only have one CLM_BLOB file present in the default folder: "/lib/firmware/cypress".
+For example, 2EA and 2EC share the same CLM_Blob file.

 The following module CLM_BLOB default files are included in this folder:

 The following table lists out the "md5sum" for all the CLM_BLOB files.